 |Weekly earnings||= hourly earnings times 40 hrs.|

 When you receive a commission for sales or a bonus on top of your base salary, calculating your yearly earning could be more challenging, as commissions usually are different per month.
-When applying to a job, it good to understand the difference between a cover letter and a resume.
+When applying for a job, it is good to understand the difference between a cover letter and a resume.

 The easiest and most logical method for calculating your earnings with the commission or a bonus is after that was determined.
 You need to add up your commission or bonus for each individual month to your base earnings if you want to determine your total annual income.

 Your income and benefit